(Reprinted from @PR News, 2017)

-After running his own PR agency for 10 years, he joined NBC Television as PR manager for a national daytime talk show and later on led PR and community relations for Telemundo Chicago.
+After running his own PR agency for 10 years, Andrew Hayes joined NBC Television as PR manager for a national daytime talk show and later he led PR and community relations for Chicago Telemundo affiliate WSNS-TV.
 During that time he was listed in Bacon’s Media Directory (now Cision) as “PR director,” and below his contact information it said “not an appropriate pitch resource.”

 Well, you can probably guess what happened.
 Despite his job title and the warning, he got bombed with email pitches from PR pros.